adn770/ppdf/docs/design-dmme.md

 -   **New Game Wizard:** A modal launched from the Game View to guide the user through selecting a Game Mode and the required knowledge bases.
+-   **Ingestion Wizard**: The multi-step modal for creating a new Knowledge Base.
+    The "Add Details" pane will be updated to include a checkbox labeled "Enable Deep Indexing (Slower, Higher Quality)" to allow users to opt-in to the advanced summary-generation ingestion pipeline.
 -   **DM's Insight Modal**: Triggered by a toolbar button, this modal displays the raw RAG context used for that specific generation.
 -   **Image Lightbox Modal**: A simple, reusable modal overlay that displays a